forrestbrazeal/forrestbrazeal.com/content/blog/cloud-irregular-resume-challenge.md

 # The cloud resume challenge

-Updated June 2020: Visit the [official Cloud Resume Challenge homepage](https://cloudresumechallenge.dev/) for rules, FAQ, and further updates.
+Updated June 2020: Visit the [official Cloud Resume Challenge homepage](https://cloudresumechallenge.dev/) or [join the Discord](https://discord.gg/mr63ws) for rules, FAQ, and further updates.

 We're now at that point in quarantine where even [the jobs people thought were safe](https://www.usatoday.com/story/money/2020/04/23/coronavirus-could-cost-state-government-worker-their-jobs/2998645001/) are starting to dry up.
 Friends and family are telling me: "I've been thinking about changing careers and going into IT.
 Maybe doing something in the cloud, like you.
 Where should I start?"